Tyler Tessier Spun A Wild Web Of Lies Surrounding Laura Wallen Which Included A Second Fiancee

 The next text mentioned someone named Antoine, but Tessier spelled his name wrong, and police confirmed that Antoine had not lived in Maryland for years, and he had not seen Laura Wallen in two years.
 This created suspicion for Kadi, according to the police.

-Other texts from Wallen’s phone indicated that Laura Wallen found out that Tyler Tessier was engaged to a second woman, and was also dating a third.
+Other texts from Wallen’s phone indicated that Laura Wallen found out that Tyler Tessier was engaged to a second woman and was also dating a third.

 Missing Pregnant Maryland Teacher Laura Wallen Found Dead…